emrahcom/emrah-buster-templates/doc/jitsi_dev.md

 echo export INSTALL_JITSI_MEET_DEV=true >> eb-jitsi.conf
 ```

-if you want to enable the development environment by default, set the following
+if you want to enable the development web server by default, set the following
 parameter too:

 ```bash